Vihaan1/Vihaan-s-BSE-Portfolio/index.md

 <img src="BlueStampPCDiagram.png" width="500" height="400">

 **Figure 1**
 This diagram depicts what happens if the user is standing straight versus if they are slouching.
+On the left side, there is a drawing of a person standing up straight.
+When the user is standing straight, the flex sensor is also straight which means that the LED lights turn green and it says "Posture Status: Good" on the app I created.
+On the right side, there is a drawing of a person slouching.
+As a result, the LED lights turn red and it says "Posture Status: Bad" on the app that I created.
+Additionally, this updates in real time so the user knows their posture status almost instantly.

 ## Challenges Faced
 One of the biggest challenges that I faced while working on this project was sewing my Arduino onto the jacket.
 I had never sewed before, so I had to learn how to sew using several YouTube videos.
 Even after this, when I sewed my Arduino to the jacket, the strings kept on snapping when I lifted the jacket up due to the weight of the Arduino.
 As a result, I had to resew the Arduino several times onto the jacket to make sure that it was sturdy and wouldn't fall out when I wore the jacket.